Skip to Main Content

 Free tickets

 It is important for employees covering events to discern the difference between a free pass specifically for members of the media and a free ticket.
 If an employee is covering an event for The Daily Illini, it is allowable to accept free admittance to the event, as long as it is not in the interest of giving good publicity.
-Make sure any event being covered on a free pass has news value and is not being covered solely because the The Daily Illini gained access to this event for free.
+Make sure any event being covered on a free pass has news value and is not being covered solely because The Daily Illini gained access to this event for free.
 Under no circumstance is a free pass to be distributed to any person not an employee of The Daily Illini.
 Furthermore, any free pass obtained by an employee must be used in the purpose of covering an event.
-Employees cannot attend for free events (including sporting events) that they have no intention of covering for The Daily Illini.
+Employees cannot attend events (including sporting events) for free that they have no intention of covering for The Daily Illini.

 Promotional materials

 It is understood that from time to time employees of The Daily Illini may receive products, books, records, etc. from various companies as promotional giveaways for media outlets.
-If an employee is given something of the like for free, that person is not expected, nor should they feel obligated to give coverage to a company because he or she received a free item.
+If an employee is given something of the like for free, that person is not expected, nor should they feel obligated to give coverage to a company because they received a free item.
 If an employee deems the promotional material of no news value, it should be recognized that the Illini Media Company has other entities that can use the promotional material and it should be given to those entities for their use.
-Promotional material that is unused or is no longer of use must be given to an executive editor to be later donated to charity.
+Promotional material that is unused or is no longer of use must be given to an executive editor to be donated to charity.

 Outside activities